Information For Prospective Students

 23. WHAT IS A TYPICAL DAY IN CPE?

 ACPE certified CPE units may be either full time or part time.
 Either schedule will include an equivalent number of ministry and education hours.
 Some extended ACPE certified CPE units meet one day per week for structured educational sessions, and ministry is performed at other times.
 A more common day, however, is one in which time is provided for ministry and for several education events.
-Since the heart of ACPE certified CPE is ministering and learning from the experience, a day’s schedule frequently includes a clinical seminar in which a student presents a pastoral encounter to other students and the supervisor for discussion and feedback.
+Since the heart of ACPE certified CPE is ministering and learning from the experience, a day’s schedule frequently includes a clinical seminar in which a student presents a pastoral encounter to other students and the educator for discussion and feedback.
 Other typical sessions are: didactic seminars in which discussion follows a lecture; discussion of a book or article; exploration of theological concerns; peer group meetings or interpersonal group sessions for mutual sharing, caring, support and relationship concerns are explored; and worship or sharing occasions which provide opportunity for spiritual nurture.
 Field trips, workshops, and clinical observations may be periodically included.
-Evaluation experiences with the other students and your supervisor are also part of a ACPE accredited CPE program and may be scheduled at the end of a unit to sum up the experience, midway to assess your learning objectives, and, at other times, such as with the other care providers in your ministry area.
+Evaluation experiences with the other students and your educator are also part of a ACPE accredited CPE program and may be scheduled at the end of a unit to sum up the experience, midway to assess your learning objectives, and, at other times, such as with the other care providers in your ministry area.
 You will discover that a ACPE accredited CPE schedule asks for active investment but also provides time for sharing, reflection, preparation, and relaxation.

 24. WHAT IS THE CPE LEARNING ENVIRONMENT?

 If you have never participated in a dynamic, interpersonal, process educational experience, you may be concerned about what it will be like.
-A foundational task will be for the other students, your supervisor and you to share with each other in such a way that all are cared for, supported, and challenged without being belittled.
+A foundational task will be for the other students, your educator and you to share with each other in such a way that all are cared for, supported, and challenged without being belittled.
 Furthermore, since an individual best knows his or her own limits, everyone will need to respect other’s boundaries and work to negotiate appropriate learning relationships.
 Developing a learning environment that is supportive, stimulating, and safe will make the risks of interpersonal learning and growth work taking.

 25. ACCREDITED V. NON-ACCREDITED SEMINARIES/UNIVERSITIES